-As a small or medium-sized business (SMB), it might seem convenient to do away with the accounting function entirely, as a cost-cutting measure, and figure it as the company goes along.
-One couldn’t be farther from the truth.
+As a small or medium-sized business (SMB), it might seem convenient to the management to do away with the accounting function entirely.
+While the management may consider it to be a move which will help manage the costs of the business and it will also provide the time to figure out as the future path of the company as time passes.
+This notion couldn’t be farther from the truth.

-This is because the pitfalls of starting accounting off on the wrong foot are practically invisible to someone lacking experience in the field, despite having knowledge of managing business accounts.
-This is especially noteworthy since keeping up to date with basic accounting principles is a prerequisite to any business, irrespective of its size or revenue.
-Sorted accounting and bookkeeping services help a company not only track its expenses, but also strategize business growth.
+This is because the pitfalls of initiating the accounting services of a business on the wrong foot are practically invisible to someone lacking experience in the field, despite having knowledge of managing business accounts.
+This is especially noteworthy as keeping up to date with basic accounting principles is a prerequisite to any business, irrespective of its size, nature or revenue.
+Accounting and Bookkeeping services help a company not only track its expenses but also strategize business growth.

 Accounting involves more than just managing the books of a company.
-A few general facets where accounting comes into play are:
+A few general facets where Accounting Services come into play are:

 - Preparing budgets, so as to allocate resources as per company strategy as well as cut down on inefficient operations

-- Determining one’s financial standing, for better planning loans and cash flows
+- Determining one’s financial standing, for better planning of loans and cash flow of the company.

-- Managing accounts receivable and payable, to delineate a company’s major liabilities and revenue streams
+- Managing accounts receivable and payable in order to delineate a company’s major liabilities and other revenue streams.

 - Translating company mission to financial goals every year or quarter, to earmark the short-term goals of each function of the company